 I completely loved this arrangement.
 I think that displaying the fashion in the midst of the medieval collection is so effective.
 It gives the fashion some helpful context and creates a nice dialogue between the medieval and the modern.
 As someone much more familiar with medieval art than with fashion, I found that this made the fashion a bit more accessible to me.
 I would like to think that it does something similar for visitors more comfortable with fashion than medieval art.

 Additionally, this arrangement provides the opportunity for a lot of great curatorial choices.
 My favorites are two wedding dresses kneeling in prayer in medieval church apses at the Cloister, the choir of angelic dresses high up in a balcony on Fifth Avenue (shown above), and warrior-like ensembles laying in glass cases amongst the tomb effigies.
 Not only is this so much more interesting than rows of mannequins, though there are some of these too, but it is also deeply enhanced by the art and architecture all around.
 You couldn’t dream of a better setting.
 The exhibition design is highly theatrical, particularly in the music playing throughout the galleries, and this adds to the experience as well.
-However, if you want to go enjoy the actual medieval art at the Met Fifth Avenue, I would suggest waiting until after Heavenly Bodies closes in the fall.
-The atmosphere in the medieval galleries right now is quite distracting right now, even for a devoted medieval art lover like me.
+However, if you want to go enjoy the actual medieval art at the Met Fifth Avenue, I would suggest waiting until after Heavenly Bodies closes in the gall.
+The atmosphere in the medieval galleries right now is quite distracting, even for a devoted medieval art lover like me.
 Things are much calmer at the Cloisters, though, and I think the show complements the permanent collection nicely there.

 Another reason this arrangement works so well is because the galleries used are much more spacious than the Anna Wintour Costume Center, where the Met’s fashion exhibitions usually appear.
 The crowds this exhibition draws flow much better through these galleries.
 I’m not the biggest fan of the Costume Center, as I often find it unfriendly.
 I think that setting the clothing in lighter and more accessible galleries is much more pleasant.
 I would love to see the Met continue with this strategy for future fashion exhibitions, though I worry that they won’t be able to live up to this one.